RouaDalgamouni/ELK-Project/README.md

 These Beats allow us to collect the following information from each machine:

-- The filebeat will collect logfiles about the operating system and it support structured logs such as auditlogs, server logs, slow logs, and deprecation logs
+- The filebeat will collect logfiles about the operating system and it supports structured logs such as auditlogs, server logs, slow logs, and deprecation logs
 - The metricbeat is more focused on the system-level metrics. it collects and reports these system-level metrics Example heartbeat will monitor the uptime of the machine nad auditbeat willgive log data that can help in auditing user and process activity